skodak/lms/cache/README.md

 * requireidentifiers - Any identifiers the definition requires.
 Must be provided when creating the loader.
 * requiredataguarantee - If set to true then only stores that support data guarantee will be used.
 * requiremultipleidentifiers - If set to true then only stores that support multiple identifiers will be used.
-* requirelockingread - If set to true a lock will be acquired for reading.
-Don't use this setting unless you have a REALLY good reason to.
-* requirelockingwrite - If set to true a lock will be acquired before writing to the cache.
-Avoid this unless necessary.
 * requiresearchable - If set to true only stores that support key searching will be used for this definition.
 Its not recommended to use this unless absolutely unavoidable.
 * maxsize - This gives a cache an indication about the maximum items it should store.
 Cache stores don't have to use this, it is up to them to decide if its required.
 * overrideclass - If provided this class will be used for the loader.
 It must extend one of the core loader classes (based upon mode).